fenjuly/FloatingLoading/README.md

 ###Other
 All rights `unreserved`!

-I'll be very glad that somebody use this shit code.
+I'll be very glad if somebody use this shit code.